 IV.
-Plaintiffs Will Suffer Irreparable Harm as a Result of the Designation and Restrictions.
+Xiaomi Will Suffer Irreparable Harm as a Result of the Designation.

-- 51. Plaintiffs face imminent, severe, and irreparable harm if the Designation remains in place and the Restrictions take effect. - 82.
-By cutting off Plaintiff Xiaomi from U.S. capital markets, the Designation and Restrictions will damage the company's ability to conduct, grow and finance its business, sell its products, maintain and grow its business relationships, and recruit and retain employees.
-The Designation and Restrictions will substantially undercut Xiaomi's access to the capital on which it relies to sustain existing businesses, pursue new business opportunities, and develop new technologies.
+- 43. Xiaomi faces imminent, severe, and irreparable harm if the Designation remains in place and the restrictions take effect.
+By cutting off Xiaomi from U.S. capital markets, the Designation and related restrictions will damage the company's ability to conduct, grow and finance its business, sell its products, maintain and grow its business relationships, and recruit and retain employees. - 44.
+The Designation and restrictions will substantially undercut Xiaomi's access to the capital on which it relies to sustain existing businesses, pursue new business opportunities, and develop new technologies.
 The company's strategic relationships with U.S. financial institutions-critical for Xiaomi to continue to access the capital it needs to continue to grow in a highly competitive market-will be significantly damaged.
 Moreover, the public association of Xiaomi with the Chinese military will significantly impair the company's standing with business partners and consumers, causing reputational harms that cannot be readily quantified or easily repaired.
-The Designation and Restrictions also will impede Xiaomi's ability to attract and retain U.S. citizen employees, who would be prohibited from receiving any compensation in the form of securities.
-Additionally, the Restrictions and resulting forced sale of Xiaomi's outstanding shares in a compressed time period by U.S. persons-who own a significant portion of Xiaomi's shares-will likely cause a significant diminution in the global value of the company, negatively affecting its ability to raise equity and debt capital worldwide.
+The Designation and restrictions also will impede Xiaomi's ability to attract and retain U.S. citizen employees, who would be prohibited from receiving any compensation in the form of securities.
+Additionally, the restrictions and resulting forced sale of Xiaomi's outstanding shares in a compressed time period by U.S. persons-who own a significant portion of Xiaomi's shares-will likely cause a significant diminution in the global value of the company, negatively affecting its ability to raise equity and debt capital worldwide. - 45.
+The Designation will also harm third-party investors-both individuals and institutions-who currently hold or plan to purchase publicly traded Xiaomi securities.
+As a consequence of the Designation, U.S. persons will no longer be able to purchase publicly traded